 Cryptocurrency refers to the digital currency that is exchanged online, directly in a peer-to-peer fashion.
 Unlike ‘regular’ forms of physical currency that we have known thus far, cryptocurrency is free from any kind of government control.
-This type of currency leverages blockchain technology to create a decentralised network of nodes that monitor and validate all crypto transactions.
-It is among the most sophisticated manifestations of modern technologies such as the internet, high performing computers, cryptography and blockchain.
-Some popular examples include Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Monero, Ethereum Classic, Bitcoin Gold and Dogecoin.
+This type of currency leverages blockchain technology to create a decentralized network of nodes that monitor and validate all crypto transactions.
+It is among the most sophisticated manifestations of modern technologies such as the internet, high-performing computers, cryptography, and blockchain.
+Some popular examples include Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Monero, Ethereum Classic, Bitcoin Gold, and Dogecoin.

 Advantages of a cryptocurrency over mainstream currency

 It is the blockchain-powered design of cryptocurrency that makes it superior to fiat currency in more ways than one, including functionality, efficiency, and security.
 The decentralized nature of cryptocurrency makes it truly peer-to-peer for it negates the role of a central bank or similar government oversight.
 This also increases the speed, while reducing the cost of transactions.
 A public ledger ensures the transparency of the system.
 In addition, since the blockchain network ties every new block to the one before it, it creates an immutable network of currencies that offer the highest form of security.
 The global nature of cryptocurrencies shields it against economic instability and exchange-rate fluctuation.

 Use of blockchain technology in mining and exchange of cryptocurrency